fab-spec/fab/docs/content/en/plugins/introduction.md

 }
 ```

-**Note**: the ordering is important here—our plugin must come _after_ `@fab/input-static` (otherwise the HTML files won't be on `proto_fab.files` yet) and _before_ `@fab/render-html`, since it [compiles HTML files into Markdown templates](https://github.com/fab-spec/fab/tree/master/packages/plugin-render-html) for efficient rendering, which removes them from `proto_fab.files`.
+**Note**: the ordering is important here—our plugin must come _after_ `@fab/input-static` (otherwise the HTML files won't be on `proto_fab.files` yet) and _before_ `@fab/render-html`, since it [compiles HTML files into Mustache templates](https://github.com/fab-spec/fab/tree/master/packages/plugin-render-html) for efficient rendering, which removes them from `proto_fab.files`.
 These considerations would not apply if we were sourcing the list of article URLs from some other source, for example making a HTTP request to a CMS for the current list.

 ## Execution environments of Build vs Runtime files